- What are specialist asthma centres?

 - diagnose any other conditions that might be giving you asthma-like symptoms

 - diagnose and treat any conditions that could be making your asthma symptoms harder to manage

 - treat any conditions linked to your severe asthma, such as sleep apnoea

 - help you find ways to make the most of your medicines such as sticking to a routine

 - help you with any side effects

 - look at ways to help you avoid long-term use of high dose oral steroids

 - provide access to specialist treatments if you could benefit from them

 - make sure you’re doing everything possible to cut your risk of asthma attacks, and the need for hospital stays, including sticking to the medicines you’ve been prescribed.

 Specialist medicines and treatments for severe asthma such as monoclonal antibodies (MABS, also known as biologics) and bronchial thermoplasty are only prescribed after a full assessment to make sure you’re most likely to get the benefits from them.

 When you’re first referred to a specialist asthma centre you may be offered appointments across one or two days.

-- The first day will be all about reviewing your asthma, in detail, right from the start.
+- The first day will probably be all about reviewing your asthma, in detail, right from the start.
 This may make you feel like you’re repeating yourself, but it's an important first step, and will give the specialist consultants useful information about your asthma.
 You may be offered blood tests to check you’re taking your medicines in the right way, and skin prick tests to confirm any allergies.

-- On the second day you’ll be reviewed by a team of respiratory specialists which may include physiotherapists, and health psychologists.
+- On the second day you may be reviewed by a team of respiratory specialists which could include physiotherapists, and health psychologists.
 You may be offered more tests, such as a measurement of your airway inflammation.

 You can make the most of your appointment by making sure you’re fully prepared and are ready to talk about your asthma in detail.

-Once your asthma has been fully reviewed across these two days the team at the specialist centre will:
+Once your asthma has been fully reviewed across these two days the team at the specialist centre will either: